-Ciena's Drivers Help Offset Some Of The Covid-19 Uncertainty
+Ciena's Drivers Help Offset Some Of The COVID-19 Uncertainty

 Issues with installation delays and capex uncertainty will likely sap some of Ciena's revenue momentum in 2020, but that revenue is likely to be delayed, not lost.

-Ciena has meaningful drivers, including share gains in markets like carrier transport and webscale, and the WaveLogic 5 DSP.
+The company has meaningful drivers, including share gains in markets like carrier transport and webscale, and the WaveLogic 5 DSP.

-Long-term revenue growth in the mid-single-digits and operating margins in the mid-to-high teens can support a fair value in the $40's today.
+Long-term revenue growth in the mid-single digits and operating margins in the mid-to-high teens can support a fair value in the $40's today.

-The markets hate chaos and uncertainty, and Covid-19 has certainly been providing that in spades, as nobody really knows when the U.S. and the global economy will be back to “business as usual”.
+The markets hate chaos and uncertainty, and COVID-19 has certainly been providing that in spades, as nobody really knows when the U.S. and the global economy will be back to “business as usual”.
 Specific to Ciena (CIEN), this optical equipment supplier’s share price has held up quite well all things considered, and I believe that’s due at least in part to the company’s leverage to carrier capex and a new product cycle in the second half of the fiscal year.

-As Ciena hasn’t weakened nearly as much as other stocks, investors can certainly make a relative value call in favor of other names, but I believe Ciena’s business is going to hold up better than many of those alternatives, and I think the valuation remains attractive today.
+As Ciena hasn’t weakened nearly as much as other stocks, investors can certainly make a relative value call in favor of other names, but I believe the company’s business is going to hold up better than many of those alternatives, and I think the valuation remains attractive today.
 With an increasingly diverse revenue base, increasing market share in multiple markets, and a good valuation, I believe this is a name to consider now.

 Near-Term Disruptions Seem All But Certain

-When Ciena reported back in early March, management guided to a modest near-term revenue impact from Covid-19, with most of that tied to China.
+When Ciena reported back in early March, management guided to a modest near-term revenue impact from COVID-19, with most of that tied to China.
 Circumstances have changed since then, and while management has not updated guidance in the interim, I see far more downside risk than upside risk to the next quarter and fiscal 2020.
-While the average sell-side analyst estimate for FY’20 revenue is still around $3.8 billion, I believe $3.5 billion to $3.6 billion could be in play, largely due to challenges relating to physical installations.
+While the average sell-side analyst estimate for FY’20 revenue is still around $3.8 billion, I believe $3.5-3.6 billion could be in play, largely due to challenges relating to physical installations.

 If I’m right and Ciena’s revenue opportunity shrinks some this year, it’s going to have follow-on impacts to margins and cash flow.
 Margins have been improving, with positive contributions from drivers like product mix, but that process would likely slow on a slower revenue ramp.
 Likewise, I believe a slowdown would lead to increased working capital consumption in 2020 and a weaker free cash flow number.
-These are transitory issues that don’t really impact my long-term valuation to a meaningful extent, but not all investors make decisions on the basis of the long-term.
+These are transitory issues that don’t really impact my long-term valuation to a meaningful extent, but not all investors make decisions on the basis of the long term.

-As far as particular market drivers, uncertainty is the norm now.
-There was likely going to be more downside risk to data center capex in 2020 than commonly appreciated due to the election cycle (U.S. Presidential elections tend to lead to pauses on capex), and now the disruptions from Covid-19 only add to that.
+As far as particular market drivers go, uncertainty is the norm now.
+There was likely going to be more downside risk to data center capex in 2020 than commonly appreciated due to the election cycle (U.S. Presidential elections tend to lead to pauses on capex), and now the disruptions from COVID-19 only add to that.
 On the other hand, with so many more workers now telecommuting, I believe it’s at least plausible that carriers will accelerate capacity-oriented capex, and I likewise think it’s plausible that cloud service providers will need to boost near-term capacity more than expected.

 Share Gain And Product Cycle Drivers Still In Place